A Comprehensive Guide to APIs: Types and Top API Testing Tools

 APIs have become a fundamental part of modern software development, enabling applications to access and exchange data with other systems and services.
 With a wide range of API types and testing tools available, developers can build powerful and flexible applications that meet the needs of today’s interconnected world.

-FAQ on API
+Top FAQ on APIs

 What is an API and how does it work?